scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 some concept is shown in Fig :ref:`markov`.

-There are numerous open source packages available in Python for working with graphical models. ebay's  bayesian-belief-networks [bbn]_ mostly focuses on Bayesian Models and has implementation of a limited number of inference algorithms.
+There are numerous open source packages available in Python for working with graphical models. eBay's  bayesian-belief-networks [bbn]_ mostly focuses on Bayesian Models and has implementation of a limited number of inference algorithms.
 Another package pymc [pymc]_ focuses mainly on Markov Chain Monte Carlo (MCMC) method. libpgm [libpgm]_ also mainly focuses on Bayesian Networks.